AvidGamerShkunk/Avid-Uncrafting/docs/README.md

 ## Why do this?
-I, personally, was annoyed that I could not craft amethyst blocks and quartz blocks back into their respective components like I could with several other items in minecraft (e.g.: diamond, lapis lazuli, iron).
+I, personally, was annoyed that I could not craft amethyst blocks and quartz blocks back into their respective components like I could with several other items in Minecraft (e.g.: diamond, lapis lazuli, iron).